center-for-threat-informed-defense/attack_to_cve/README.md

 Establishing a methodolgy for mapping ATT&CK techniques to CVE is the first step.
 To realize our goal of establising a connection between vulnerability management and threat modeling, the methodology needs widespread adoption.
 Users need consistant access to vulnerability information including ATT&CK technique references.
 The methodology needs widespread adoption by the CVE community.

+To support widespreadh adoption of this methdology, the following next steps are underway:

-- CVE JSON Schema
+- CVE JSON Schema - ongoing collaboration with the CVE quality working group to secure adoption by the CVE program.
-- CVE Mappings
-- CNA Engagenment
+- CVE Mappings - with adoption of our proposed JSAON schema changes, we will seek to add these initial mappings to the official CVE List.
+- CNA Engagenment - ongoing engagement with the CNA community to make the case for adoption and collect feedabck.

+We need your help to further make the case for change and we welcome your feedback.

 ## Questions and Feedback